ITR Filing Deadline Missed?

 Are MAT & AMT the Same?

-Previously the concept of MAT was introduced only for companies, but over time it has been made applicable to all taxpayers in the form of AMT.
-The primary difference between MAT and AMT is that MAT is levied on companies while AMT is levied on Individual, HUF, AOP, BOI (whether incorporated or not ), and Artificial Judicial Persons having the Adjusted Total Income exceeding Rs 20 Lakhs
+Previously, the concept of MAT was introduced only for companies, but over time, it has been made applicable to all taxpayers through AMT.
+The primary difference between MAT and AMT is that MAT is levied on companies while AMT is levied on Individuals, HUF, AOP, BOI (whether incorporated or not ), and Artificial Judicial Persons having an Adjusted Total Income exceeding Rs 20 Lakhs.

 In simpler words, MAT is applicable only on corporate taxpayers, whereas AMT is applicable to non-corporate taxpayers.
 AMT is applicable to every individual who has claimed deductions from Section 80H to 80RRB (excluding Section 80P) along with Section 35AD and Section 10AA.